Prescribing Morse scalar curvatures: incompatibility of non existence: Introduction

-\subsection{The Positive Case}
+\subsubsection{The Positive Case}

 The equation to solve is of variational nature, i.e. solutions to the conformally prescribed scalar curvature problem $R_{g_{u}}=K>0$ correspond to critical points of an energy $J_{K}$, which in this case is positively lower bounded against the positive Yamabe invariant, cf. Section \ref{Section_The_Variational_Formulation}.
 Secondly the equation is critical with respect to Sobolev embeddings and therefore sublevel sets of $J_{K}$ are generally non compact.
 To compensate this, one may consider symmetric or even radial situations to at least recover partial compactness, cf. \cite{Catrina_Symmetric},\cite{Escobar_Schoen_Deformation_Flatness}, or pass to ordinary differential equations methods directly, cf. \cite{Chen_Infinite_Energy_Blow_Up}.
+Generically however, but still considering $K>0$, we deal with